Getting to Princeton

 We will request dietary restriction information on the registration form.
 If you believe your dietary needs are unusual, please contact us and we will work to accommodate you.

-Most events will take place in Princeton’s physics building, Jadwin Hall, and in the adjacent spaces in McDonnell Hall.
-Both are on Washington Road.
-Please see the map below for walking directions from the hotel to Jadwin and McDonnell.
+The event will be mainly hosted in Frick Chemistry Laboratory, with some workshop sessions located in the adjacent physics building, Jadwin Hall, and attached McDonnell Hall.
+All these buildings are located on Washington Road, and are connected underground.
+Please see the map below for walking directions from the hotel to Jadwin, McDonnell, and Frick.

 Please note that Princeton, New Jersey is in the Eastern time zone.